foxypool/docs/docs/proof-of-spacetime/foxy-farmer/installing.md

       2. Run the binary, it will create a default `foxy-farmer.yaml` in the current directory based on your current chia `config.yaml` if available.

         !!! note
-            If you never set up chia before on this machine you will need to import your 24 word mnemonic using `./foxy-farmer keys add` and ensure the `config.yaml` in `<USER_HOME>/.foxy-farmer/mainnet/config/` includes your PlotNFT in the pool list.
-This can be achieved by manually copying it from another `config.yaml` or running `./foxy-farmer join-pool`.
+            If you never set up chia before on this machine you will need to import your 24 word mnemonic using `./foxy-farmer keys add` and ensure your PlotNFTs are present in your `foxy-farmer.yaml`.
+This can be achieved by copying them from another `foxy-farmer.yaml` or running `./foxy-farmer join-pool`.

       3. Edit the `foxy-farmer.yaml` to your liking and restart foxy-farmer
       4. Profit!